Battlefield 1: Avanti Savoia!

-Taking place during the autumn of 1918, on the Italian front in the Dolomites of Northern Italy, players assume the role of Luca Vincenzo Cocchiola, a member of the Arditi unit.
+Taking place during the autumn of 1918, on the Italian front during the Battle of Monte Grappa, in the Dolomites of Northern Italy, players assume the role of Luca Vincenzo Cocchiola, a member of the Arditi unit.
 The story is conveyed by an aged Luca years after the war as he recounts his memories to his American daughter on his birthday.
 He and his twin brother, Matteo, take part in a major offensive to seize an Austro-Hungarian fortress, days after their 21st birthday.
 While Matteo takes part in the main thrust of the offensive, Luca's unit plays an auxiliary role, eliminating barriers to the main advance forces.
 Donning heavy body armor and using a MG08/15 Luca spearheads the assault on key Austro-Hungarian positions, capturing strongpoints, destroying an artillery gun, and thwarting an enemy aerial assault.

 In desperation to stop the assault on the fort, the Austro-Hungarian bombers trigger a landslide to obstruct the Italian offensive.
 Desperate to save his brother, Luca sets off alone into the battlefield to find his brother's unit, armed with a Villar Perosa and a Beretta M1915.
 Along the way, he assists trapped Italian units and pushes toward the direction of the enemy fort.
 After clearing the fortress, Luca finds the remains of his brother's unit and stumbles upon his deceased brother; much to his grief and dismay.
 A mourning Luca in the present-day bids his brother farewell and happy birthday, while a concluding subtitle states that the war affected both nation-states and empires, as well as families, with survivors and the deceased of the war named the "Lost Generation."